NorthernMan54/node-red-contrib-homebridge-automation/README.md

 - Fix for events being missed after homebridge restarts

+### Mar 31, 2019 - Version 0.0.

+- Fix for a crash when events are received by an accessory with multiple services.

 # Backlog / Roadmap

 * [x] - Update Node Information with Homebridge Accessory Details ( hapEndpoint, deviceType, description )
-* [ ] - Do I need a node that emits events for all homebridge devices?
 * [x] - Sort device drop down listing
 * [x] - Trim Node name to just accessory Name
 * [x] - Documentation - Fix README with latest options
-* [ ] - Documentation/Naming - Normalize on Accessory, Service, Event and Characteristic
+* [x] - Documentation/Naming - Normalize on Accessory, Service, Event and Characteristic
 * [x] - Hap-Node-Client is not reentrant, and multiple requests get lost.
 Needs queuing at an instance level.
 * [x] - Refactor interface with Hap-Node-Client, and split events into a dedicated evented socket connection and use the regular request module for everything else.
 * [x] - Create a service/characteristic based node approach mimicking homekit icons
 * [x] - Adjust msg.payload to match other homekit / NodeRED integrations
+* [ ] - Further stability testing
+* [ ] - With hb-event add a delay function of about 30ms to put back together device level events

 ## Dropped items

 * [ ] - Add timestamp to Node msg object
+* [ ] - Do I need a node that emits events for all homebridge devices?

 # Installation Steps